flux-gui/flux-gui/website/versioned_docs/version-0.16.0/intro.md

 ## Getting Started

-To start your own journey with Weave GitOps, please see [Installation](./installation/index.mdx) and [Getting Started](./getting-started.mdx).
+To start your own journey with Flux-GUI, please see [Installation](./installation/index.mdx) and [Getting Started](./getting-started.mdx).

 Here is a quick demo of what you can look forward to: